Archive

 October 15, 2009 Leave a comment

-We recently encountered problems trying to import certificate generated by our local Enterprise Microsoft CA Server to Websphere Server.
+One of the symptoms was that when trying to import certificate generated by our local Enterprise Microsoft CA Server to Websphere Server we’ve got errors described below.
 Both importing from WAS console and through ikeyman.bat gave errors: “Database is corrupted” and “Could not open keystore“.

 Trying to see the content of this PFX file using keytool